 The fact that parents raise the children very differently may have no bearing on your custody order.
-Furthermore, accusing the other parent of being a “bad parent” often isn’t enough to obtain an order for sole custody unless the “bad parenting” involves some kind of abuse or neglect.
-The best interest of the child often doesn’t include whether the other parent bathes the child right before returning him/her, dresses the child in clothes that might not fit perfectly, buying the child cheaper shoes than the other parent might, let’s the child stay up late sometimes, etc.
+Furthermore, accusing the other parent of being a “bad parent” often isn’t enough to obtain an order for sole custody.
+Unless the “bad parenting” involves some kind of abuse or neglect.
+The best interest of the child often doesn’t include:

 Develop your parenting plan based on your children’s best interests.
 Parenting plans involve the amount of time you each spend parenting your children (physical custody), as well as decisions regarding various aspects of raising your children (legal custody).

 Joint physical custody can be crafted in different ways depending on the age of the child.
 For example, if the child is able to be away from each parent for a week at a time, then a week-on/week-off might be a good idea.
 Each parent should live near the child’s school.